July 29, 2022

-Each year the Health Unit responds to hundreds of animal bites.
-Along with the pain and possible emotional and physical scarring caused by a bite is the risk of exposure to rabies.
+Each year the Health Unit responds to hundreds of reports of animal bites in Leeds Grenville and Lanark counties.
+Along with the pain and possible emotional and physical scarring caused by a bite there is the risk of exposure to rabies.

 What Can I Do to Reduce My Chances of Being Bitten?

 Many biting and scratching incidents are preventable.
 Follow these tips to protect yourself: